GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

-The I/O stall alarm rule has been enhanced to reduce the alarm noise. | SEMB-561, SOSSE-8981 The Recompiles alarm rule has been enhanced to reduce number of alarms. | SEMB-560, SOSSE-8980 Updated the default Extended Events minimum duration from 0 to 200. | SEMB-585 , SOSSE-9021 As a DBA I want to export data from the Workload Analysis collection using PowerShell. | SEMB-68
+The I/O stall alarm rule has been enhanced to reduce the alarm noise. | SEMB-561, SOSSE-8981 The Recompiles alarm rule has been enhanced to reduce number of alarms. | SEMB-560, SOSSE-8980 Updated the default Extended Events minimum duration from 0 to 200. | SEMB-585 , SOSSE-9021 Export data from the Workload Analysis collection using PowerShell. | SEMB-68 Give a warning when SNMP is configured to use an insecure connection. | SEMB-540 Give a message to show if the connection to the SMTP server is secure or not. | SEMB-628
 {% include links.html %}